Hamed-Hasibi/Bio/README.md

 # Bio
-This repository is about: /n /n \n
+This repository is about:

-  1.Loading microarray and NGS data files /n 2.Checking data quality /n
+  1.Loading microarray and NGS data files

+  2.Checking data quality

-  3.Differential expression analysis /n
+  3.Differential expression analysis

-  4.Final analysis /n
+  4.Final analysis